NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/drives_saga.md

 # SAGA drive organization

 We have access to several drive locations on SAGA and NIRD.
 This document explains which areas we have access to and how to use them.
+SAGA is used for compute (calculations) and NIRD for long term storage.

 ## A note on backup